RetrievalToolbox/EMIT-retrieval/README.md

 ## Requirements

 The retrieval algorithm and scripts are designed to work on a Unix-like system (Mac OS, Linux) and require only `bash`, a recent version of Python that includes `pip`, and the ability to download and run the `JuliaUp` installer via curl.
 Administrator privileges are not needed.
-If you require this example to work on MS Windows, please get in touch via the (issues tracker)[https://github.com/PeterSomkuti/EMIT-retrieval/issues].
+If you require this example to work on MS Windows, please get in touch via the [issues tracker](https://github.com/PeterSomkuti/EMIT-retrieval/issues).

 ## Instructions